ezsystems/commerce-documentation/docs/guide/basket/basket_ui/adding_products_to_a_stored_basket_or_wishlist.md

-# Basket - add products to a stored basket or wishlist
+# Adding products to a stored basket or wishlist

 ## How to add a product to a wishlist

-This examples shows how to offer a link which add a product to my wishlist:
+This example shows how to offer a link which adds a product to the wishlist:

 ``` html+twig
 <a href="#" class="u-block u-text-small js-add-to-wishlist" data-text-swap="Already on your wishlist" data-sku="40960">